electronero-project/electronero/modules/PHP/telegram.md

 php modules/PHP/telegram.php
 ```

-The bot uses long polling to receive updates.
+The bot uses long polling to receive updates and provides a simple menu system.

 ## Usage

+- `/menu` &mdash; shows buttons for "Wallet" and "Daemon" RPC groups.
+- `/wallet` &mdash; displays a keyboard with wallet RPC methods.
+- `/daemon` &mdash; displays a keyboard with daemon RPC methods.
-- `/help` &mdash; lists all available RPC commands.
+- `/help` &mdash; lists all available RPC commands as plain text.
 - Any other command `/method {json}` calls the corresponding RPC method.
   - `method` must match a wallet or daemon RPC name.
   - Optional JSON parameters can be supplied after a space.